 In addition to these types of coverage that are recommended to most businesses, there are other areas that a landscaper needs to lend proper attention too.
 These Include

-Commercial Auto Insurance – Landscapers do the majority of their work outside the office, and use a variety of vehicles while doing their job, especially trucks, trailers and vans.
+Commercial Auto Insurance – Landscapers do the majority of their work outside the office, and use a variety of vehicles while doing their job, especially trucks, trailers, and vans.
 Like a personal auto policy, commercial auto insurance will cover the driver of these business vehicles when they are being used for business purposes.
-Business owners need to be aware that even if they drive their business vehicle for personal purposes, personal policies don’t usually cover accident damage and injuries sustained in the course of running a business.
+Business owners need to be aware that even if they drive their business vehicles for personal purposes, personal policies don’t usually cover accidental damage and injuries sustained in the course of running a business.

 Equipment Breakdown Insurance – Landscapers use many different pieces of equipment in their work, from hand tools to tractors.
 They also use weed whackers, power saws, mowers, blowers, clippers, and more.
 When equipment breaks down, a landscaper not only is faced with the dollar expense of having it repaired or replaced, but they may be forced to put their specific job on hold and/or prevent him or her from accepting new work.
 Depending on the policy terms, equipment breakdown insurance may pay to have the equipment fixed and may cover expenses toward its maintenance.

 Business Income Insurance – If you injure yourself while working in your landscaping business, your ability to work may be highly limited for a while.
 This can also put big limits on your income.
 Business income insurance is designed to see that you will still have at least a portion of your typical income available to you for a period of time shown in your policy.